greg-bt/r3f-gltf-loader/README.md

 ## r3f-gltf-loader

 Example of WebXR and gltf loading with `react-three-fiber`.

-WebXR is designed to only work over HTTPS, therefore the `--experimental-https` flag should be used when running the app.
+WebXR will only work over HTTPS, therefore the `--experimental-https` flag should be set.

 ```bash
 npm run dev